oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 an authorization request to and bind this information to the user agent and check that the authorization request was received from the correct authorization server.
-Clients MUST ensure that the subsequent token request, if applicable, is sent to the same authorization server.
+Clients MUST ensure that the subsequent access token request, if applicable, is sent to the same authorization server.
 Clients SHOULD use distinct redirect URIs for each authorization server as a means to identify the authorization server a particular response came from.